microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Approved purchase flow.md

 # Microsoft Dynamics 365 Fraud Protection - API examples
 ## Make a purchase – Approved purchase flow

-After sending Dynamics 365 Fraud Protection a purchase event, it is up to you to use the Dynamics 365 Fraud Protection decision to either continue with or stop the purchase workflow.
+After sending Dynamics 365 Fraud Protection a purchase event, use your merchant rule decision returned by Dynamics 365 Fraud Protection to either continue with or stop the purchase workflow.
 Inform Dynamics 365 Fraud Protection of the intermediate bank events and final purchase status for a purchase to improve Dynamics 365 Fraud Protection models.

 ## Helpful links
 - [Calling Dynamics 365 Fraud Protection](./Authenticate&#32;and&#32;call&#32;Fraud&#32;Protection.md)